as1ndu/as1ndu/content/posts/mobile-money-from-product-to-technology.md

 ### From a product to a technology

 Mobile Money currently exists as solo spin-off products offered by distinctive telecommunication companies.
 For instance, MTN has MTN Mobile Money, Airtel Has Airtel Money and UTL has M-Sente.
 The major limitation of these products is one thing, vendor lock-in.
-These diffrent products cannot talk to each other.
+These different products cannot talk to each other.

 Each mobile money provider only allows payments to happen within their network.
 For instance an MTN subscriber (MTN Mobile Money) cannot send money to a UTL subscriber(M-Sente).